Looking for ethical gift inspiration for the traveller in your life? Discover my sustainable gift guide which is packed with ethical and...

 Coral reefs are disappearing twice as fast as rainforests.
 5% is already damaged beyond repair with another 35% set to disappear within the next 10-40 years!

-If we want to preserve our beautiful coral reefs then responsible snorkelling and scuba diving is a must.
+If we want to preserve our beautiful coral reefs then responsible snorkelling and scuba diving is a must (here are some tips on where to do it and other ecotourism excursions!).
 Go in smaller groups to avoid overcrowding and don’t try to feed or touch the fish.
 Wear a mineral-based water-resistant reef-safe sunscreen both in and out of the water.

 Reef-safe sunscreens usually contain non-nano zinc oxide or titanium dioxide which are both approved as effective sunscreen actives by the FDA.